rapidcow/perspective/docs/src/psp/serializers/json.rst

    .. sorry for breaking the 80 char limit there :c
       imo i prefer it on one line....

+   First off, if the user did not explicitly set a ``base_dir``, we simply abort the process of input path generation.
-   First off, the use of :meth:`use_inline_text` is to simply make sure that text entries are never exported.
+   Next, the use of :meth:`use_inline_text` is to make sure that text entries are never exported.
 Generally :class:`JSONDumper` prefers exporting to inline binary, so only entries that can be fully represented with inline text (determined by :meth:`use_inline_text`